nodejs/node/doc/api/modules.markdown

 at the current directory (of the module calling `require`) and upwards towards the root of the package tree.
 This feature makes it easy to have different module versions for different environments.
-Imagine the situation where you have a devopment environment and a production environment each with a different version of the `foo`
+Imagine the situation where you have a development environment and a production environment each with a different version of the `foo`
 module: `projects/x/development/node_modules/foo` and
 `projects/x/production/node_modules/foo`.